Food City Joe Greene and Bucky Slagle

 Joe Greene and Bucky Slagle

-Food City recently announced two key leadership changes, naming Joe Greene EVP of operations for the Knoxville, Tennessee division and expanding Bucky Slagle’s role to VP of food service, Starbucks, produce and floral operations.
+Food City recently announced two key leadership moves, naming Joe Greene EVP of operations for its Knoxville, Tennessee, division and expanding Bucky Slagle’s role to VP of foodservice, Starbucks, produce and floral operations.

 The moves bring more than 80 years of combined industry experience to expanded leadership positions across the 163-store grocery chain.